 MacBook Air

-The compact size forced engineers to innovate, leading to features like a fanless cooling system and ultra-thin design.
-Though discontinued, the 12-inch MacBook influenced many modern lightweight laptops.
+Its compact size necessitated engineering innovation that resulted in a fanless cooling system and ultra-thin design.
+While it has long been discontinued, the 12-inch MacBook influenced several modern ultra-thin notebooks.

 Architectural Scale Rulers